jonathant11001/webdevhw1/README.md

 Submission

-   - [ ] Find any free hosting sites to host your application and submit the links to the hosted web pages.
+   - [X] Find any free hosting sites to host your application and submit the links to the hosted web pages.
 Also submit two screenshots showing the homepage of your website on both a mobile device and a laptop or desktop device.
+Site: https://jonathant11001.github.io/webdevhw1/Home